 - It can fall out of the sky

-- It simply flies away and you’re unable to see it because you weren’t flying line of sight
+- It simply flies away and you’re unable to see it because you weren’t flying in line of sight

 The latter can be especially heartbreaking if you’re flying the drone near water, as there’s every chance it may have taken a trip to the sea.

-When you get a signal loss like this, it could be an error on the manufacturer’s side (i.e., a malfunction) or, it could be because you’re flying it in a way that is considered careless (i.e., out of line of sight, in poor weather conditions, through obstacles, etc.)
+When you get a signal loss like this, it could be an error on the manufacturer’s side (i.e., a malfunction) or, it could be because you’re flying it in a way that is considered careless (i.e., out of the line of sight, in poor weather conditions, through obstacles, etc.)

 Even things like flying your drone too close to powerlines can mess up the signal on the drone and cause a flyaway.